 Doing so allows you to follow up for more detailed information, and in some cases, send promotional offers or helpful content.
 However, keep in mind that you do need to get permission to reach out.

 Email is one of the most popular ways to get feedback from interested prospects or existing customers.
-Similar to email, you can send surveys through text once you have a person’s phone number.
-Just make sure you have permission, and you’ll be able to broaden your reach.
+Just make sure you have permission to use their email address, and you’ll be able to send email surveys directly to their inbox.

 For a full breakdown of best practices, check out our survey distribution method guide.